-This is because Philips Hue has the biggest and best range of outdoor lights, and thanks to its best-in-class app, the firm also offers the best experience to consumers when it comes round to customisation and personalisation.
+This is because Philips Hue has the biggest and best range of smart lights, and thanks to its best-in-class app, the firm also offers the best experience to consumers when it comes round to customisation and personalisation.

-When it comes to picking the best outdoor lights, these Philips Hue outdoor lights will give standard lighting a run for its money, as with smart bulbs you are able to change the colours of the lights, the brightness and the dimness, depending on the atmosphere you’re looking to create.
+When it comes to picking the best outdoor lights or best smart bulbs, these Philips Hue models will give standard lighting a run for its money.
+They're perfect for different colour features, exciting effects and adjusting the brightness and the dimness, all of which depend on the atmosphere you’re looking to create.
+Philips Hue lights are also extremely easy to set up and use via an app on your phone.

-The best Philips Hue outdoor lights 2024
+The best Philips Hue lights 2024

-1. Philips Hue Outdoor Nyro Pedestal Light
+1. Philips Hue Go 2.0

 Reasons to buy